Buyer/Seller classification

 Automatic classification

-• Email invoices to the customer level.
+• Email documents to the customer level.

 If you use automatic classification, read about handling unclassified documents in the section below.